Women's Suffrage petition biography guide

 Search for birth, death and marriage (BDM) information at the Births, Deaths and Marriages website.
 Her absence or presence in the BDM indexes can tell you if she was born in New Zealand and whether she died here; the name of her parents; who she married; and her children.
 Some libraries also hold their own Indexes.

 Records at Archives New Zealand may give clues to some life events.
-Go to Archway and do a simple search for her name.
+Do a simple name search in Collections search.
 The date, series and agency information will usually give you the information you need without needing to call up a file.

 You may be able to find a Probate for her.
 These often include a Will.
 Digitised Probates are available for free at Family Search.
 If you can’t find a probate for her, search for the probates of her father, husband or son(s)/children, as they are often the beneficiaries of wills.